Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Evaluation

-Block size configuration offers clear trade-offs between training overhead and storage cost: larger blocks reduce both metrics by decreasing the number of hash computations and boundary recordings.
+Block size configuration directly affects training overhead and storage cost, as larger blocks reduce both metrics by decreasing the number of hash computations and boundary recordings.
 Compared to Step TEE verification, \sysname reduces storage costs by over half across all models.
 Importantly, block verification can be performed in parallel without occupying GPU resources.
-The storage cost can be further managed, which we discuss in Section~\ref{subsec:storage_management}.

-Figure~\ref{fig:overhead_breakdown} presents training overhead composition across different models using the second configuration from Table~\ref{tab:comprehensive_overhead}.
-Pie charts visualize time overhead (hash computation, I/O, and other \sysname operations) and storage overhead (activations, gradients, and parameters).
+Figure~\ref{fig:overhead_breakdown} in Appendix~\ref{app:overhead_breakdown} presents training overhead composition across different models using the second configuration from Table~\ref{tab:comprehensive_overhead}.
 Hash computation typically accounts for the majority of time overhead, as it requires GPU resources and stalls training until completion.
-Storage overhead composition varies by model architecture: some models are parameter-dominant while others have larger activation and gradient storage.
+Storage overhead composition varies by model architecture, where some models are parameter-dominant while others have larger activation and gradient storage.